muthuubalakan/tendermint/docs/architecture/adr-056-proving-amnesia-attack.md

 ![](../imgs/tm-amnesia-attack.png)

-1. C1 and F send PREVOTE messages
+1. C1 and F send PREVOTE messages for block A.
-2. C1 sends PRECOMMIT for round 1
+2. C1 sends PRECOMMIT for round 1 for block A.
-3. A new round is started, C2 and F send PREVOTE messages
+3. A new round is started, C2 and F send PREVOTE messages for a different block B.
-4. C2 and F then send PRECOMMIT messages
+4. C2 and F then send PRECOMMIT messages for block B.
-5. F breaks the lock and goes back and sends PRECOMMIT messages in round 1
+5. F breaks the lock and goes back and sends PRECOMMIT messages in round 1 for block A.

 This creates a fork on the main chain.
 Back to the past, another form of flip flopping, creates a light fork (capable of fooling those not involved in consensus), in a similar way, with F taking the precommits from C1 and forging a commit from them.